 Barotrauma (eg, during air travel or scuba diving)

-	Iatrogenic perforation during irrigation or foreign body removal
+Iatrogenic perforation from instrumentation during irrigation or foreign body or cerumen removal

-	Penetrating injuries of the TM may result in dislocations of the ossicular chain, fracture of the stapedial footplate, displacement of fragments of the ossicles, bleeding, a perilymph fistula from the oval or round window resulting in leakage of perilymph into the middle ear space, or facial nerve injury.
+Penetrating injuries of the tympanic membrane may result in dislocations of the ossicular chain, fracture of the stapedial footplate, displacement of fragments of the ossicles, bleeding, a perilymph fistula from the oval or round window resulting in leakage of perilymph into the middle ear space, or facial nerve injury.

-	Traumatic perforation of the TM causes sudden severe pain sometimes followed by bleeding from the ear, hearing loss, and tinnitus.
+Traumatic perforation of the tympanic membrane causes sudden severe pain sometimes followed by bleeding from the ear, hearing loss, and tinnitus.
 Hearing loss is more severe if the ossicular chain is disrupted or the inner ear is injured.
 Vertigo suggests injury to the inner ear.
-Purulent otorrhea may begin in 24 to 48 h, particularly if water enters the middle ear.
+Purulent otorrhea may begin in 24 to 48 hours, particularly if water enters the middle ear.

 Perforation is generally evident on otoscopy.
 Any blood obscuring the ear canal is carefully suctioned.
 Irrigation and pneumatic otoscopy are avoided.
 Extremely small perforations may require otomicroscopy or middle ear impedance studies for definitive diagnosis.
 If possible, audiometric studies are done before and after treatment to avoid confusion between trauma-induced and treatment-induced hearing loss.

 Often, no specific treatment is needed.
 The ear should be kept dry; routine antibiotic ear drops are unnecessary.
 However, prophylaxis with oral broad-spectrum antibiotics or antibiotic ear drops is necessary if contaminants may have entered through the perforation as occurs in dirty injuries.

 If the ear becomes infected, amoxicillin 500 mg orally every 8 hours is given for 7 days.